-We helped our partners reach the Enforcement Design stage and developed a comprehensive Marine Protection System (MPS) Plan for The Bahamas’ Exclusive Economic Zone (EEZ).
+We helped our partners reach the Enforcement Design stage by initiating the development of a comprehensive Marine Protection System (MPS) Plan for The Bahamas’ Exclusive Economic Zone (EEZ).

-Our MPS Plan assessed the gaps and opportunities for enhancing patrol, surveillance, and investigation techniques and processes in The Bahamas.
+Our MPS Plan assesses the gaps and opportunities for enhancing patrol, surveillance, and investigation techniques and processes in The Bahamas.

-Our multi-year partnership will develop strategies for improving public outreach efforts through effective collaboration and coordination among law enforcement, fishing communities, protected area managers, and other stakeholders.
+The multi-year Marine Action Partnership for Sustainable Fisheries will develop strategies for improving public outreach efforts through effective collaboration and coordination among law enforcement, fishing communities, protected area managers, and other stakeholders.

 Our MPS Plan addresses legal loopholes to ensure effective consequences for illegal fishing and environmental infractions.

 shark species protected by the Bahamian shark sanctuary.